fuentesjm/pathreview/JOURNAL.md

 *(Both exit non-zero only due to pre-existing failures unrelated to #150 — identical on base commit `fb93406` (181 ruff / 103 mypy / 51 unit).
 My change introduces no new failures and fixes 2 unit tests; changed files are ruff + mypy clean.)*

 **Draft PR feedback received from:** none

+## Week 10 — Iteration & reflection

+### Reviewer feedback

+**Feedback received:** [] Yes  [x] No — still awaiting review

+**Summary of feedback:**
+No Feedback.

+**How you responded:**
+No Feedback.

+---

+### Reflection

+**What was harder than you expected?**
+Getting the app running was as hard as attempting to fix the issue.
+A Postgres port 5433 collided with the Docker container port I had on my laptop which made the setup say "password athentication failed".
+It took longer than expected to fix that issue before I can fix issue 150.

+**What did you learn about working in a large codebase?**
+Working on a large codebase can throw me off.
+I tend to find out you need to isolate your issue that you need to tackle and avoid going to a rabbit hole realizing the repo had uunrelated unit-test failures caused by other issues.

+**How did AI tools help — and where did they fall short?**
+Helping me understand the code more clearly.
+Reassuring that what I understand about the repo is true.
+It was also useful in helping me locate the bug and find out the real root of the problem.
+Where it fall short is sometimes it will get carried away so you have to know that AI is just focusing on one particular issue not many,

+**What would you do differently if you started over?**
+Planning I will do differently.
+I will next time make sure to reproduce the bug many times and not go straight into fixing it.
+Keeping the branch cleaner will be on I will do differently next time.

+**What are you most proud of from this module?**
+I am most proud of being able to write git command lines in terminal.
+Figuring out and constributing the a large repo.
+Being able to understand how to use AI efficiently.